 One must ensure that they have a clean water supply close to the animal pens for easy cleaning.

-Ensuring that your pens and animal quarters are regularly cleaned and disinfected is vital; keeping records of your cleaning schedule will also ensure success.
+Ensuring that your pens and animal quarters are regularly cleaned and disinfected is vital for their health; a ready fresh water source nearby, and keeping records of your cleaning schedule will also help you keep a clean, tidy, healthy farm.

-Follow the following rules to clean your animal housing:
+Abide by the following rules to clean your animals’ shelter:

 - Spray the exterior of the animal quarters with insecticide and keep this area free from grass and debris.

-- Ensure that there is as little dust as possible by either installing concrete floor around the area or keeping the ground damp.
+- Ensure that there is as little dust raised as possible, by either installing concrete floor or keeping the ground damp.

-- Ensure all waste and litter is cleared from inside
+- Ensure all waste and litter is cleared from stalls and pens daily.

-- Wash thoroughly with a high pressure hose
+- Wash out stalls and floors thoroughly with a high pressure hose.

-Ensure you wear protective clothing while cleaning which includes a work suite, goggles, gumboots and dust must and gloves.
-A safety hat or full facial mask must be warm when appropriate.
+Wear protective clothing while cleaning, it is dirty work.
+Protective equipment includes a work coveralls, boots, gloves and goggles.
+A hard hat or dust mask must be warm when appropriate.

-- Ask to be accompanied by a registered veterinarian and ask for the vaccination certificates of the animals
+When purchasing livestock, ask to be accompanied by a registered veterinarian and ask for the vaccination certificates of the prospective animals.
+Ensure the animals are lively and look like they are in general good health.

-- Make sure that the housing for the animals is ready and the food is prepared.
-Just like humans, animals will experience stress and shock from movement.
+Make sure that your shelter for the animals is ready and food is available.
+Just like humans, animals will experience stress and shock from movement and unfamiliar places.

 Pigs – 35 oz to 88oz per day